Exploring interactive email actions

 - Go-To Actions: For more complex scenarios, these provide a button that takes the user to a specific webpage.

-Similar to Microsoft’s solution, when a user performs an in-app action, Gmail communicates this back to the service.
+Similar to Microsoft’s solution, when you perform an in-app action, Gmail sends this back to the service.
 For more details, you can visit the Google Developers documentation for Gmail Markup Actions ↗.

-- Increased efficiency: Complete common tasks like approvals or quick updates much faster, without leaving your inbox.
+- Better efficiency: Complete common tasks like approvals or quick updates much faster, without leaving your inbox.

-- Reduced context switching: Stay focused on your email workflow for quick actions, minimizing disruption.
+- Less context switching: Stay focused on your email workflow for quick actions, reducing disruption.

-- Improved responsiveness: Act on notifications immediately, especially when on mobile devices where navigating to a full web app might be less convenient.
+- Better responsiveness: Act on notifications immediately, especially on mobile devices where navigating to a full web app might be less convenient.

-- Streamlined processes: For simple, repetitive actions, interacting directly in the email can save significant time across many tasks.
+- Streamlined processes: For simple, repetitive actions, working directly in email can save significant time across many tasks.

-We envision several ways interactive email actions could enhance your Tallyfy experience:
+We see several ways interactive email actions could improve your Tallyfy experience:

 - One-click approvals/rejections: Receive an approval request email and click “Approve” or “Reject” directly in the message.